Moderocky/Resources/README.md

 ### Opus #17

-This is the template for my web resources software, designed ByteSkript resources.
+This is the template for my web resources software, designed for ByteSkript resources.

 ### Description